 Participants will learn state-of-the-art approaches to preventing VTE in medically ill patients; how dual anti-platelet therapy can prevent MI, stroke, and leg amputation; improved stroke prediction and prevention; and a better understanding of the link between inflammation and thrombotic illnesses.

-- Parenteral and oral anticoagulants
+- DVT/PE diagnosis, testing, parenteral and oral anticoagulants

 - Atherothrombosis: etiology, pathophysiology, therapy

-- Hypercoagulability: testing and management
+- Infertility and hypercoagulability: testing and management

 - Dual antiplatelet therapy: dose, duration, reversibility

-- Stroke prevention in atrial fibrillation
+- Stroke prevention (and prediction) in atrial fibrillation

 This program is among the highest-rated Harvard Medical School CME courses.